vashisthabhinav/vashisthabhinav/README.md

 ### About Me 🚀
 - Student at National Institute of Technology, Hamirpur.
-- Pursuing B.Tech. in the field of Chemical Engineering (2020-Present).⚗️
 - I’m currently learning Data Structures and Algorithms in Java.👨🏻‍💻
-- I am also passionate about Web Development.
+- I am passionate about Web Development.
-- Executive Member at Team Hermetica, NIMBUS (NIT-H Tech Fest).

 ### Connect with me on :left_speech_bubble:
 <br>